YlanGarnier/My_RPG/README.md

 # My_RPG
 Horror role playing game in C using the CSFML graphical library.</br>
-This game was realized as part of a school project at Epitech Paris.
+This game was realized as part of a school project at Epitech Technology.

 ## Description
 You play as an adventurer who finds himself by chance in a village invaded by strange creatures.<br/>